 Currently, only trained gastroenterologists like our doctors, using an upper endoscopy for visual confirmation, can make an accurate diagnosis of Barrett’s esophagus.
 Our NYC GI doctors have to be able to see the change in the lining of your esophagus.
 A definitive diagnosis usually requires a tissue biopsy to confirm the change in the cells lining your esophagus.
 A biopsy also can determine whether dysplasia cells are present and what stage (high grade or low grade) they are in.
 Your gastroenterologist will require an accurate diagnosis to come up with an appropriate treatment plan.

 Treating Barrett’s Esophagus

-Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
+Important Reminder: The only intent of this information is to provide guidance, not definitive medical advice.
 Please consult a doctor about your specific condition.
-Only a trained, experienced GI doctor like Dr. Khodadadian can determine an accurate diagnosis and proper treatment.
+Only trained, experienced GI doctors like our doctors can determine an accurate diagnosis and proper treatment.

-For more information about the GI conditions we treat including Barrett’s Esophagus diagnosis & treatments; or to schedule a consultation with the GI doctor, Dr. Shawn Khodadidan, please contact our NYC office.
+For more information about the GI conditions we treat, including screening for Barrett’s Esophagus, Barrett’s Esophagus diagnosis & treatments; or to schedule a consultation with one of our GI doctors, please contact our NYC offices.